Acne Scar Removal

 Dermapen is a new device which uses miniscule needles to create micro injuries to the impacted area.
 The treatment can break scar tissue and encourage the creation of new collagen and improved blood supply via fragmented delivery.
 This option is less aggressive than Fraxel and can be combined with other treatment options.
 On average five or six treatments are needed to remove acne scars and to improve your skin's texture and health.

 Dr. Frank is proud to offer proven, varied and cutting-edge treatment options for patients that are interested in acne scar removal.
 When you come to a cosmetic consultation with Dr. Frank in his NYC location, he will examine your skin, discuss your medical history and work on identifying the causes of your acne scars, their types as well as create a combination of treatments that will effectively improve the situation.
 During the consultation, Dr. Frank will walk you through the treatment process, explain what to expect as far as downtime.
 If you decide to follow his treatment suggestions, he will provide you with pre and post procedure instructions.
-If you have specific questions or to schedule a consultation please feel free to call the office of Dr. Paul Jarrod Frank at New York's 5th Avenue Dermatology Surgery and Laser Center at 212-327-2919.
+If you have specific questions or to schedule a consultation please feel free to call our office at (212) 327-2919.